STRATEGIC FINANCIAL MANAGEMENT PTY LTD

 9. SENDING INFORMATION OVERSEAS

-We do not currently send personal information overseas and will not do so without your consent unless:
+We will not send personal information overseas without your consent unless:

 - we have taken reasonable steps to ensure that the recipient does not breach the Act, or the APPs; or